Fournier’s Gangrene

 A diagnostic scoring system called the Laboratory Risk Indicator for Necrotising Fasciitis (LRINEC) can be used to aid in the diagnosis of necrotising fasciitis, including Fournier’s Gangrene.

 Based on laboratory factors, a LRINEC score ≥6 is a reasonable score to consider the diagnosis based on lab results alone.
-Whilst the LRINEC can be a useful tool, it is not widely accepted in the everyday practise for many urologists
+Whilst the LRINEC can be a useful tool, it is not widely accepted in the everyday practise due to low sensitivity and should not delay treatment where there is reasonable clinical suspicion.

 0 +1 +2 +4